HeptaSean/catalyst-qr/README.md

 And the `derive_symmetric_key` function that that in turn uses is at:
 [https://github.com/input-output-hk/chain-wallet-libs/blob/master/symmetric-cipher/src/lib.rs#L156-L163](https://github.com/input-output-hk/chain-wallet-libs/blob/master/symmetric-cipher/src/lib.rs#L156-L163)

-From this information, we can conclude that we have to:
+From this information, I could conclude that the app has to:
 1. iterate over all 10 000 possible PINs,
 2. derive a symmetric key from each PIN using the PBKDF2 algorithm with HMAC-SHA512 and a salt that is found in the data from the QR code,